nishamuktewar/techtree/shioulin/prophet_spin.md

 ![](maunaforecast.png)

-Prophet's simple model is able to detect the strong annual periodicity and long-term upwards trend easily.
+Prophet's simple model is easily able to detect the strong annual periodicity and long-term upwards trend.
 Note that the forecast comes with data-driven confidence intervals for free, a crucial advantage of probabilistic programming systems.